 In The Signature of All Things by Gilbert, scientist Alma Whitaker had been quietly following the work of Darwin and Alfred Russel Wallace into her waning years.
 The men had no idea who she was or that she too had actually come up with the theory of evolution that had propelled them to fame.
 Darwin never publicly spoke an ill word about Wallace, nor Wallace about Darwin, but Alma always wondered what the two men – so brilliant, and yet so opposite in disposition and style – truly thought of each other.
 Her question was answered…when Charles Darwin died and Alfred Wallace, per Darwin’s written instructions, served as a pallbearer at the great man’s funeral.
 They loved each other, she realized.
 They loved each other, because they knew each other.
 With that thought, Alma felt deeply lonely, for the first time in dozens of years.

 Even as a girl, my wanting to get married someday was bound up in my yearning to be a mother.
 In truth, what I wanted more than anything was to hold my baby to my heart someday.
 (Sorry, honey.
 I got the trash tonight.)
 Taking care of my latchkey cousins on my visits, I also wished I could raise them myself – literally, as a teenager at the time.
 If I were assured in my single days the recognition of Gilbert as a writer and her place on the TED stage for a trade-in on my hopes of marriage and motherhood, I would have chosen this life unblinkingly.
 (Okay, so I lingered on that stage a few minutes.)
 Remember, this from a woman for whom every minute writing is a drop of rain on a parched tongue.
 No, I didn’t see boyfriends only or primarily as potential fathers and I made sure to enjoy the romance with my husband.
 Well aware that nothing this side of heaven could ever fully satisfy, that I would always want more, I would still have felt palpably, if not achingly, incomplete without a child of my own.
-I would’ve felt so even before having completely fallen in love with the baby I called Tennyson, before I went on to follow the miracle of his growing.
+Well, one day, I fell in love with the baby in my arms before I went on to follow the miracle of his growing.

 The sweetness of a man’s attention is the reason it might not have drawn me as compellingly as motherhood.
 (Masochist, remember?)
 Because where sacrifice is the measure of love, you don’t get more pain out of the business of forging a family than you do in childbirth.
 It’s not that one must give birth to experience love in its fullness.
 Love is too rich, has too many dimensions.
-I personally know fathers who are the better parent and there is enough room in the world for foster parents and caregivers which many, many step up to fill.
-There are women who can’t or don’t want children who give in many other ways out of a profound ability to love.
+I personally know fathers who make the better parent, and we have need in the world for foster parents and caregivers which many, many step up to fill.
+There are women who can’t or don’t want children who give in many other ways out of a bottomless storehouse of love.
 This simply happens to be my narrative.
 I would make a better birth mother than an adoptive one.
 And there is something organic and visceral – downright bloody – about birthing that it discloses its own mystery on love.
 The pain is so mind-blowing it is a foretaste of death.
 You will permit me to speak because I felt every bit of it when I brought my boy into this world unanesthetized.
 And I’m not putting a higher premium on parenthood over the privilege of being a spouse, either.
-In fact, I don’t believe we should.
 All I am saying is we want to love so much to the point of giving up something, to the point of hurting, and women happen to find this generous opportunity in the physical and emotional capacity of the womb that is part of our design.
 Ironically, the high calling of sacrifice is the very reason so many marriages fail.
-Negotiating the give and take day in, day out, into decades can get tiresome in the least under the rule of human nature that is selfishness.
+Negotiating the give and take day in, day out into decades can get tiresome in the least under the selfishness of human nature.

 So whether we become a parent or remain single, we want to mark not only our place in this world but upon other lives.
 Where we inscribe our sacrifice at great cost, we know we have really loved.